HKEOS/Ghostbusters-Testnet/README.md

 ./updatePeers.sh
  # You can run updatePeers.sh again to automatically update Wireguard and EOS peer configs any time a new peer joins and publishes their peer info.

+# You can check your communication with other peers
+sudo wg show

+# Count your handshakes with peers
+sudo wg show|grep hand|wc -l

 # other options for updatePeers.sh
 ./updatePeers.sh - restart # will reload nodeos after update
 ./updatePeers.sh lxd restart # will reload nodeos on lxd after update